People who do not breastfeed and those who breastfeed less may want to dry up their breast milk.

 Although some guides recommend using the leaves to reduce supply, one 2012 study found that the leaves increased breastfeeding duration.
 This was not because cabbage increased supply, but because it reduced the pain of nursing.

 So although cabbage may help with engorgement pain, it may not dry up breast milk supply.

 Consume herbs and teas

 Some herbal teas have the potential to dry up breast milk.
 However, the extent to which they work depends on whether or not they contain the right herbs to dry up breast milk.

 A person can try specific herbs in teas, incorporate herbal supplements into their diet, or eat edible herbs.

-Some herbs that may help include:
+Some herbs that

 - Sage: Many anecdotal sources recommend using sage teas to reduce or eliminate breast milk supply.
 However, no research has yet assessed its effect on a nursing infant.
 Additionally, high doses can lower blood sugar and cause nausea or dizziness, so a person should follow the package instructions and stop using it if any symptoms appear.